 Where to stay in Yellowstone National Park

 Want to experience a little bit of rustic mountain living?
-We found the cutest cabin just outside the north entrance of Yellowstone thanks to Glamping Hub, Sunny Slope Lodge.
+We found the cutest cabin just outside the north entrance of Yellowstone – Sunny Slope Lodge.

 The lodge is roughly 3000 sq. ft. and sleeps 10 with four bedrooms, three bathrooms and a fully equipped kitchen.
 You can cook every night, make sandwiches for day hikes and BBQs at night.
 It’s big enough that your whole group can spread out comfortably.

 I wrote a whole review of our accommodations at the Sunny Slope Lodge, so check it out right here.
-For more cabins, yurts and treehouses near Yellowstone National Park, check availability below.
+For more cabins, yurts and treehouses near Yellowstone National Park, check availability here.

 After an entire week in Montana, traversing lands filled with frozen glaciers, crystal clear lakes, smoking geysers, towering mountains and so many cool animals — we did it!
 We reached the end of our adventure and left the national parks in the review just in time for Angie to speak at TBEX in Billings.